viamrobotics/docs/docs/manage/reference/agent.md

 #### Version updates

+When a new version of `viam-server` becomes available, `viam-agent` will restart and upgrade `viam-server` immediately.
-To avoid unexpected downtime when `viam-server` is updated, you can configure a [Maintenance Window](/architecture/viam-server/#maintenance-window).
+To limit when `viam-server` can be updated, you can configure a [Maintenance Window](/architecture/viam-server/#maintenance-window).
 With a configured maintenance window, `viam-agent` will restart and upgrade `viam-server` only when maintenance is allowed and when `viam-server` is not currently processing config changes.

 #### Fast start mode